Hardstl/hardstl.github.io/_posts/2023-03-17-azure-role-assignments-with-constraints.md

 ### Another example

-In this example I'm using the advanced condition editor.
+Here I'm using the advanced condition editor.
 Users are able to assign all roles except **Owner** and **User Access Administrator** for all principal types; users, group, and service principals.
 This is done by negating the expression by ticking the checkbox when configuring what roles can be assigned.

 An imporant thing to note here is that when a user assigns a role to another user not already present in the tenant, a guest invitation will be sent out, unless guest invitation is restricted.